Has the Job Retention Scheme been extended?

 Have additional discretionary grants been announced?

-was published to help local authorities deliver the discretionary grant.
-This guidance confirms that the additional fund is aimed at businesses which were not eligible for the Small Business Grant or the Retail, Leisure and Hospitality Grant.
+, which were up to £25,000 in value, were specifically for businesses which were not eligible for the Small Business Grant or the Retail, Leisure and Hospitality Grant.

-British Marine would advise its members which found themselves ineligible for the other types of grants to contact their local authority to discuss their eligibility for discretionary funding.
+British Marine would advise its members which found themselves ineligible for the other types of grants to contact their local authority to discuss their eligibility for other sources of funding and financial support.

 Will I have to pay Business Rates?

-Is my business classified as a Leisure Business / Does my business qualify for the Governments 12 month Business Rates Holiday?
+Is my business classified as a Leisure Business / Does my business qualify for the Business Rates Holiday?

 Government guidance to Local Authorities outlines which properties will benefit from the relief.
 These include hereditaments mainly used: